equinor/segyio/README.md

 Make install must be done as root for a system install; if you want to install in your home directory, add `-DCMAKE_INSTALL_PREFIX=~/` or some other appropriate directory.
 Remember to update your $PATH!
+By default, only the python bindings are built.

 ##### Matlab support #####